Adore2113/MarsHSim/docs/dev_log.md

     ♡ I updated my todo.md file and v1_state_variables file

-    ♡ going to add in the gas leak logic so the variables are actually getting used so I can delete the vague universal gas leak per hour variable
+    ♡ going to add in the gas leak logic so the variables are actually getting used so I can delete the vague universal gas leak/hour variable

     ♡ adding gas_leak.py file to handle that ^